PEELO1994/VPN-HH/Report.md

 "sudo apt-get update"
 "sudo apt-get install openvpn"

-We wanted to enble "Network Bridging" so we also installed the following:
+We wanted to enable "Network Bridging" so we also installed the following:

 "sudo apt-get install bridge-utils"